2017 events: Andover Pollinator Awareness Project

-The Andover Pollinator Awareness Project work group is in its third year and is proud to coordinate and endorse projects that benefit our pollinators.
+The Andover Pollinator Awareness Project work group is proud to coordinate and endorse projects that benefit our pollinators.
 Below is a snapshot of some fun events and activities to occur this year.
 All the details for these and other events can be found on the city’s website: http://www.andovermn.gov “Your Government” “Natural Resources” “Andover Pollinator Awareness Project”.

 ENVIRONMENTAL FUN FAIR: 9:00 a.m.- noon on Saturday, May 6th at Springbrook Nature Center: This free, fun event will showcase environmental educators, informational booths, interpretive trail walks, presentations and youth environmental projects.
 For more information about the fair, please select: Environmental Fair

 PLANT SALE: 9:00 a.m.- noon on Saturday, June 3rd at Andover City Hall Parking Lot: Vendors will be on hand selling native plants, vegetable plants and herbs.

 POLLINATOR FRIENDLY GARDEN/LANDSCAPE CONTEST: Enter by July 10th to see if you have the garden/landscape that pollinators love most!
 For more information about the contest, please select: 17gardenContest

 GARDEN TOUR: 9:00 a.m.-3:00 p.m. on Saturday, July 22nd (GardenTour_2017 map): Take a tour around the City and see various types of landscapes that are “pollinator-friendly” and are a great example of ways we can give back to our natural resources.

 These events are just a few examples of APAP’s mission to improve our environment t o benefit pollinators, such as bees and butterflies and all species of wildlife.

 For additional information about APAP and its activities, contact either: